-WCRAS' average animal intake is approximately 13,000 per year.
+WCRAS's average animal intakes are approximately 13,000 per year.
 This chart provides data on the live intake of domestic animals, as well as livestock and exotic animals.
 It also includes intake of stray, surrender and cruelty case animals.